Digital Marketing: The 14 Most Powerful Digital Marketing Strategies - That Are Going To Make Your Business Dominate In Its Industry

 Click through pages

-Click through pages are there to “warm up” a visitor before taking them to a sales page.
+Click-through pages are there to “warm-up” a visitor before taking them to a sales page.
 An example of this is an e-commerce page.
-The click-through page will usually sell the prospects on the benefits of the product and provide stimulus for them to purchase it.
+The click-through page will usually sell the prospects on the benefits of the product and provide a stimulus for them to purchase it.
 Once they “click-through” they can then purchase the item.

 Lead generation pages

-Lead generation based landing pages differ as their objective is to capture the visitor data to market your products to them and connect with them at a later stage.
+Lead generation based landing pages differs as their objective is to capture the visitor data to market your products to them and connect with them at a later stage.